 In the event we collect (or allow others to collect) such information from children on our sites and applications for other purposes, we will notify parents and obtain consent prior to such collection.

-The list of third-party operators who collect persistent identifiers on our sites and applications may be found here.
+Visit the Third-Party Operators page to see the list of third-party operators who collect persistent identifiers on our sites and applications.

 Please contact us at the mailing address, email, or phone number below with questions about the operators’ privacy policies and collection and use practices: